Haik Hovsepian Mehr: Pentecostal ministry

 He was killed after protesting about the treatment of his friend and colleague Mehdi Dibaj at the hands of the Iranian government.
 Hovsepian mounted a campaign for Dibaj, and on January 16, 1994, Dibaj was released.
 Three days later Hovsepian vanished from Tehran.
 His death was reported to his family on January 30, 1994.
-While the government initially denied all involvement, Iranian Christians and independent observers claimed that he was murdered for his beliefs.
+While the government initially denied all involvement, Iranian Protestants and independent observers claimed that he was murdered for his beliefs.

 There is, of course, widespread suspicion that the Iranian authorities were responsible for the death of Bishop Haik.

 Reverting to the murder, I have seen in the media no evidence of a wholehearted investigation into its cause or to find out who actually committed it.